GoogleCloudPlatform/flask-talisman/README.rst

 -  ``frame_options``, default ``SAMEORIGIN``, can be ``SAMEORIGIN``, ``DENY``, or ``ALLOWFROM``.
--  ``frame_options_allow_from``, default ``None``, a string indicating the domains that arrow allowed to embed the site via iframe.
+-  ``frame_options_allow_from``, default ``None``, a string indicating the domains that are allowed to embed the site via iframe.
 -  ``strict_transport_security``, default ``True``, whether to send HSTS headers.
 -  ``strict_transport_security_max_age``, default ``ONE_YEAR_IN_SECS``,